-Books are classified with a condition when issued.
+Books are classified as to condition when issued.
 Students must pay for any damage of a book.
 If a book is lost, the student must pay for a replacement.
 To minimize damage, students are expected to cover every textbook issued to them.
-Your name must be written in ink on each of your books.
+Your name must be written in ink on the space provided in each of your books.